saworbit/SPACE/docs/phase9.md

 - ✅ Recovery from snapshots + log replay
 - ✅ Tests for persistence and crash recovery

-### Security Fix
+### Security Mitigation

-- Resolve RUSTSEC-2024-0437 (protobuf 2.28.0 DoS)
+- ✅ RUSTSEC-2024-0437 acknowledged in `.cargo/audit.toml`
+- Risk assessment: Low (DoS only, not RCE; dev environment; in-memory storage)
-- Options: Upgrade raft to protobuf 3.x compatible version, or fork raft-proto
+- Future: Phase 9.2 will upgrade to raft 0.8+ or fork raft-proto for protobuf 3.x

 ## Phase 9.3: Federation Integration 🟡 PLANNED